The algebraic cheap rebuilding property: The algebraic cheap rebuilding property

-Proposition~\ref{prop:bootstrappable CR}~\ref{item:bootstrappable CWR} means that the family~$\sfCWR^?_*$ is close to being an equivariantly bootstrappable property of $\IZ[?]$-chain complexes.
+Proposition~\ref{prop:bootstrappable CR}~\ref{item:bootstrappable CWR} means that the family~$\sfCWR^\qm_*$ is close to being an equivariantly bootstrappable property of chain complexes over~$\IZ$.
 However, we can show axiom~\ref{ax:cone} only for chain maps under stronger assumptions on the domain, which goes back to Proposition~\ref{prop:rebuilding cones}~\ref{item:warning}.
 Nevertheless, we obtain a modified Bootstrapping Theorem for~$\sfCWR_*$ under stronger assumptions on stabilisers of cells of dimension~$\ge 1$.
-The proof is analogous to the proof of Theorem~\ref{thm:bootstrapping}.